Helias knocks off No. 1 Boonville in district championship, 58-49

 After a great start in the first quarter Thursday night against Helias in the Class 4 District 10 championship game at Capital City High School, the Boonville Lady Pirates basketball team had to feel good about its chances for the rest of the game.

-But then the second quarter happened as Boonville could muster only two points.
+But then the second quarter happened as Boonville manifested only two points.

 That one bad stretch seemed to set the tone for the rest of the game as Helias took control from that point on for a 58-49 victory.

 The Lady Pirates closed out the season at 22-4 overall.
 As for Helias, they will march on to the sectional round of the state playoffs on Tuesday, March 10 at Missouri S&T in Rolla.
-The Lady Crusaders, 15-12, will play the winner of Rolla (23-3) or Sullivan (23-2).
+The Lady Crusaders (15-12) will play Sullivan (23-2).

 Boonville Lady Pirates basketball coach Jaryt Hunziker said when you play in big games like this one against a quality opponent, you have to limit long stretches of struggling offensively.